pywbem/pywbemtools/docs/pywbemcli/commands.rst

 Valid output formats in both cases are :term:`CIM object output formats` or :term:`Table output formats`.

+In the table output format with instances a column ``namespace`` is included if the request defines multiple namespaces and a ``classname`` column is included if the displayed instances are from multiple classes.

 **Note:** This command returns the instance associators, not the class associators.
 The :ref:`Class associators command` returns the class associators.